Puya alpestris: Description

 Puya alpestris grows as a xerophytic, perennial plant.
 A dense rosette of leaves is formed on a short stem.
 The tough, stiffly protruding, parallel-veined leaves run into a sharp point, have a length of over 1 meter and a width of 2 to 2.5 centimeters.
 The leaf margin is reinforced with hooked, curved, spines that are approximately 0.5 cm long.
 The underside of the leaf is dense white scales.

-After many years an upright, loose, paniculate overall inflorescence form, which is composed of numerous racemose partial branching inflorescences.
+After many years, an upright, loose, paniculate overall inflorescence is formed, which is composed of numerous racemose partial branching inflorescences.
 The lower third of the branch contain stellate trichomes.
 It contains many bright red bracts and many individual flowers.
 The tips of the partial inflorescences are sterile.
 The flower stalk is about 7 mm long.
 The hermaphrodite flower is threefold.
 The three greenish sepals are about 2.3 cm long and hairy or bald.
 The three teal petals with blunt tips are about 4.5 cm long and spiral in as they fade.
 The six stamens have bright orange anthers.
-The flowers produce a lot of nectar.
-During the flowering period, one can observe hummingbirds and other birds pollinating the flowers.
+The flowers produce high amounts of nectar.
+During the flowering period, hummingbirds and other birds pollinate the flowers.
 The plant blooms between October and December in habitat.

 Capsule fruits are formed, in each of which many small, airworthy seeds are formed.
-After the seed and child development, the mother plant slowly dies.
+After the seed development, the mother plant slowly dies.

 Systematics

 This species was first described by Eduard Friedrich Poeppig in 1833 in the Fragmentum Synopseos Plantarum Phanerogamum: 8 under the name Pourretia alpestris.
 The specific epithet alpestris for "Alps inhabiting" refers to the Andes for this species.
 Another synonym is Puya whytei Hook.f. described in Curtis's Botanical Magazine.
 A subspecies zoellneri was published in Brittonia in 2013.
-Puya alpestris is a member of Puya subgenus Puya.
+Puya alpestris is a member of the genus Puya, subgenus Puya.